Vox Daily

 Thanks, Stephanie, for sharing inspiration stories like this about successful folks in the VO biz.
 My Dad died from cerebral cancer almost twenty years ago, and so I know, firsthand, the pain of losing a parent (and, I am the firstborn and eldest son of the family, so his passing away hurt me probably more so than my siblings).

-My Dad always told me--and, many times it would just drive him crazy to have to admit to this--"Son, you definitely march to the beat of your own drum!"
-Back then, during all the times he said that, it would upset me, but now--almost twenty years later--I wear such a monicker as a "badge of courage," a "sign of uniqueness."
+My Dad always told me–and, many times it would just drive him crazy to have to admit to this–“Son, you definitely march to the beat of your own drum!”
+Back then, during all the times he said that, it would upset me, but now–almost twenty years later–I wear such a monicker as a “badge of courage,” a “sign of uniqueness.”

 Your constant e-mails about winning VO professionals inspires me to get my digital multitrack recorder up and running and start getting serious about recording my own stuff.
 I've got a long way to go doing it full-time, but I KNOW I can do this biz and make a more-than-decent living at it much sooner than later.
 I always tell others that I am a "proud graduate from the 'School of Hard Knocks,'" and my (meager) talent will take me the rest of the distance.